MadLittleMods/postcss-css-variables/README.md

 # PostCSS CSS Variables

 [PostCSS](https://github.com/postcss/postcss) plugin to transform [`CSS Custom Properties(CSS variables)`](http://dev.w3.org/csswg/css-variables/) syntax into a static representation.
-This plugin provides a future-proof way of using **most** of CSS variables featuers.
+This plugin provides a future-proof way of using **most** of CSS variables features.

 CSS variables or CSS Custom Properties limited subset polyfill/shim.

-We strive for the most complete transformation but we/no plugin can achieve true complete parity according to the [speficification](http://dev.w3.org/csswg/css-variables/) because of the DOM cascade unknowns.
+We strive for the most complete transformation but we/no plugin can achieve true complete parity according to the [specification](http://dev.w3.org/csswg/css-variables/) because of the DOM cascade unknowns.

 ## Latest Version: v0.3.5
 ### [Changelog](https://github.com/MadLittleMods/postcss-css-variables/blob/master/CHANGELOG.md)